-Washington state presents challenges that drivers in other states may not have to consider, such as fog or heavy snow.
-For the state’s 5.3 million drivers, safety is a serious consideration.
-According to the Insurance Institute for Highway Safety, Washingtonians drove nearly 62.3 million miles in 2018.
-The state tallied 497 fatal motor vehicle crashes, resulting in 546 deaths.
+Washington drivers usually pay less for car insurance than the national average at $463 per year for minimum coverage and $1,176 per year for full coverage.
+However, Washington state presents challenges that drivers in other states may not have to consider, such as fog or heavy snow.
+For the state’s 5.7 million drivers, safety is a serious consideration.
+According to the Insurance Institute for Highway Safety, Washingtonians drove more than 62.5 million miles in 2019.
+The state tallied 494fatal motor vehicle crashes, resulting in 519 deaths.

 Best car insurance companies in Washington